thedatalass/CoffeeRust/README.md

 Problem: Predict future weekly rust % amounts in Brasil using machine learning techniques with temperature, rain, production and futures variables.

 __Data__ : New curated dataset has 1584 weekly Observations for Brasil from January 1, 1991-July 30, 2018.
 Input features are temperature, rain, production and futures.
 Target output is rust (by week in % of coverage on coffee plant).

+__Preliminary Results__ : Multi-layer perceptron with 4 neurons and 4 layers has MSE of 56.86 (Logistic regression baseline MSE is 7155.29.)